-Currently, there are six states with an inheritance tax.
+Currently, there are six states that collect an inheritance tax.
 These states include: Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania.
-Each state sets its own inheritance tax exemption, and inheritance tax rates, but these rates are subject to change at any time with changes to legislation.
+Each state sets its own inheritance tax rules, exemption amount, and rates.
+Most states use a progressive scale which means higher tax brackets for larger inheritances.

-In the following sections we’ve further broken down each state’s inheritance tax laws and rates, as well as some proven strategies that will prevent your loved one’s from having to answer to your state’s tax board.
+In the following section, we’ve broken down each state’s inheritance tax laws and rates.
+We’ve also included some proven strategies that can prevent your loved one’s from owing taxes on the assets you intend to leave them.

-In Kentucky, inheritance beneficiaries are classified into one of three categories: A, B, and C. As of June 30th, 1998, a surviving spouse, parent, child, grandchild, brother, sister, half-brother, and half-sister is classified as a Class A beneficiary, and is exempt from inheritance taxes.
+In Kentucky, inheritance beneficiaries are classified into one of three categories: A, B, or C. As of June 30th, 1998, a surviving spouse, parent, child, grandchild, brother, sister, half-brother, or half-sister is classified as a Class A beneficiary, and they are exempt from inheritance taxes.

 Inheritance Tax Rates for Class B Beneficiaries